Ostviertelgang/doko-API/readme.md

 DJANGO_ALLOWED_HOSTS='nginx' # These are the allowed hosts for the django server.
 You can change the "nginx" to the name of your nginx container, or, depending on your setup, to the domain of your website.
 DEBUG=0 # set to 1 for debugging
-SQL_ENGINE=django.db.backends.postgresql # don't change this, postgres is the only supported database SQL_DATABASE=doko # you can change this however you like, but it is not necessary SQL_USER=hello_django # change this to a secure username SQL_PASSWORD=hello_django # change this to a secure password SQL_HOST=db # name of the postgres container.
+SQL_ENGINE=django.db.backends.postgresql # don't change this, postgres is the only supported database SQL_DATABASE=doko # you can change this however you like, but it is not necessary.
+Also change in the prod.db.env SQL_USER=hello_django # change this to a secure username.
+Also change in the prod.db.env SQL_PASSWORD=hello_django # change this to a secure password.
+Also change in the prod.db.env SQL_HOST=db # name of the postgres container.
 Don't change unless you know what you are doing SQL_PORT=5432 # default port for postgres.
 Don't change unless you know what you are doing TIME_ZONE= # can be left empty, will default system time zone, if this does not work to UTC API_URL= # your website url, where the API is hosted, for CORS
 ```
+Don't forget to change the values in the prod.db.env file as well, if you change the SQL_DATABASE, SQL_USER, or SQL_PASSWORD, which is advisable.

 ## Roadmap